andresvia/heroku-buildpack-nodejs-lua/README.md

       "cosmo"
     }

-As shown above, if you want to include rockspec or rock files by url you can place them in the dependencies table.
+As shown above, if you want to include external rockspec or rock files by URL you can place them in the dependencies table.
 (This is not supported by LuaRocks, only by this buildpack).

 This file must exist, even if you have no dependencies.
 The rockspec is parsed in [prepare.moon][3].